hpi-studyu/studyu/README.md

 Select the run-configuration/task in your IDE to run the Flutter apps.

-#### A word about Flutter beta

-We used to keep the channel on beta to get the newest changes (web support) and react quickly to breaking changes.
-Beta was mostly stable, but sometimes packages were not being updated quickly to address beta changes.
-Sometimes we had to include packages from Github PRs, which required some effort to maintain.

-Flutter has come a long way since then and now with version 2.8, we switched our code to use stable.
-This will make it easier to maintain in the future and reduce the occurrence of breaking changes and workarounds.

 ### Environments

 We use .env (environment) files, to specify the enviroment variables such as Supabase instance and other servers.